Skip to content

 Transforming your career (20 credits)

-Strategically assess and plan your skills and career growth, including beyond museums and heritage.
+Strategically assess and plan your career growth, exploring progression opportunities within and beyond the museums and heritage sector.
 You will consider creative and third-sector careers, supporting your development of professional identity and transferable skills through mentoring, independent learning, and work-like experiences.
-The module incorporates a 70 hour placement and a Chartered Management Institute "Employability Bootcamp".
+The module incorporates a 70-hour placement.

 Research project (40 credits)

-The Research Project is the culmination of the MA and provides students with the opportunity to craft an in-depth project in an area of particular interest to them.
-The Research Project accommodates projects developed through a range of academic, professional, and geographical contexts depending on the motivation, interests and future ambitions of the student.
-Taught elements of the module introduce students to an understanding of research practice relevant to the field and the potential of the Research Project to be used for academic and/or professional development goals.
-Students can produce either a written dissertation, a creative-practice project or a response to a client brief.
+The Research Project is the culmination of the MA and provides you with the opportunity to craft an in-depth project in an area of particular interest to you.
+The Research Project accommodates projects developed through a range of academic, professional, and geographical contexts depending on your motivation, interests and future ambitions.
+Taught elements of the module introduce you to an understanding of research practice relevant to the field and the potential of the Research Project to be used for academic and/or professional development goals.
+You can produce either a written dissertation, a creative-practice project or a response to a client brief.

 Don’t just take our word for it, hear from our students themselves